scrivomatic

 Introduction

-Scrivener (macOS / Windows) is a program for all types of writers, handling the structural organisation and constructive process of writing like nothing else.
-You write and manage text, ideas, figures and reference materials all in one place without having to worry about the final “look”.
-The final “look” is handled by a process called compiling, where you choose the output format and select the contents with great flexibility.
-Though Scrivener uses rich text internally, it has excellent integration with plain text markdown.
-Compiling your Scrivener projects via markdown offers numerous advantages over rich text: it creates more structured, beautiful and flexible documents without lots of fussing in a Word processor or layout software.
-For example:
+Scrivener (macOS / Windows) is a versatile writing tool that handles both the structural organization and constructive process of writing, allowing users to manage text, ideas, figures, and reference materials in one place without worrying about the final presentation.
+This is achieved through a process called compiling, where users can choose output formats and select contents with great flexibility.
+Although Scrivener uses rich text internally, it seamlessly integrates with plain text markdown for more structured and flexible documents.
+Advantages of compiling via markdown include:

-Because of Pandoc’s great flexibility, there are many possible settings to configure.
-To simplify this, you can run Pandoc using “template” tools like Pandocomatic.
-For each document output, the template specifies all the options in Scrivener front-matter and/or a seperate configuration file.
-Pandocomatic templates allow you to run pre– and post–processors for more complex workflows (i.e. you could automate moving a HTML file to a web server after Scrivener compile).
-To use the Pandocomatic templates with Scrivener, you specify their name in the front–matter or metadata, and all the settings are automated when Pandoc is run.
+Simplifying Pandoc settings: Due to Pandoc’s extensive flexibility, managing its settings can be complex.
+To simplify this, “template” tools like pandoc --ddefaults or Pandocomatic organize settings into recipes.
+For each document output, the template specifies all options in Scrivener’s front-matter or a separate configuration file.
+Pandocomatic templates also allow running pre- and post-processors for more complex workflows (e.g., automating the transfer of an HTML file to a web server after Scrivener compiles).
+To use Pandocomatic templates with Scrivener, specify their name in the front-matter or metadata, and all settings are automated when Pandoc is run.

-UPDATE:: In Pandoc V2.8+, you can create “sets” of Pandoc options: see some examples here.
-I still prefer pandocomatic (described below) as I can use metadata, processor scripts and gain more control, but I think this defaults system will be great for others who want a simpler setup.
-The workflow I use is just one of many ways of using Pandoc and Scrivener together…
+[!TIP] In Pandoc V2.8+, you can create “sets” of Pandoc options: see some examples here.
+I still prefer pandocomatic (described below) as we can use metadata, processor scripts and gain more control, but the defaults system will be great for others who want a simpler setup.
+Remember: the workflow I use is just one of many ways of using Pandoc and Scrivener together…

 Requirements